-11. The new British (now ready) and American (when built) HubbardElectrometer Mark IV are the best meters we have ever had and will be the standard meter for a long time to come.
+11. The new British (now ready) and American (when built) Hubbard Electrometer Mark IV are the best meters we have ever had and will be the standard meter for a long time to come.
 They are built by one of the best instrument people in England and their parts are specially made by a very old firm.
+A Mark IV will run for years without fault or battery change, and every Mark IV reads the same as every other Mark IV.

-FUTURE METERS
+K. FUTURE METERS

-1. I have an entirely different meter for an entirely different purpose under development.
-It is for use above Clear up to O.T., a range not covered by an E-Meter.

-2. They are to be available toward the end of 1961.

-3. They will be called O.T.
+- 1. I have an entirely different meter for an entirely different purpose under development.
+It is for use above Clear up to O.T., a range not covered by an E-Meter. - 2.
+They are to be available toward the end of 1961. - 3.
+They will be called O.T.
 Meters.
-I've been working on this since 1952 and have it pretty well solved.

-4. The O.T.
-Meter will not outmode the E-Meter, which will continue in use so long as we have Homo Sapiens to audit.

-NOTE: Since first publication of this book the advanced Hubbard Mark V has become the single authorized E-Meter.
-For information on purchasing a Mark V see the page following the Index in this book. -- The Editors.
+I've been working on this since 1952 and have it pretty well solved. - 4.
+The O.T.
+Meter will not outmode the E-Meter, which will continue in use so long as we have Homo Sapiens to audit. - NOTE: Since first publication of this book the advanced Hubbard Mark V has become the single authorized E-Meter.
+For information on purchasing a Mark V see the page following the Index in this book.-The Editors.

-SUMMARY
+L. SUMMARY